 | || || |

-On August 21st, in 1904, the Original Big Band Man-Count Basie (William James ‘Count’ Basie), in Red Bank, New Jersey.
-Due to the racial tensions of the time, a lot of his music was regulated to the Chitlin' Circuit down South, The Northeastern market, and the Westcoast Jazz scene that was just starting to flourish at the height of Basie’s career.
+On August 21st, 1904, The Original Big Band Man-Count Basie (William James ‘Count’ Basie), was born in Red Bank, New Jersey.
+Due to the racial tensions of the time, a lot of his music was regulated to The Chitlin' Circuit down South, The Northeastern Market, and The Westcoast Jazz scene that was just starting to flourish at the height of Basie’s career.

-He worked with notables such as Dinah Washington, Frank Sinatra, Lester Young, Joe Williams, and many others.
-A Kansas City Jazz Representative, Basie would spark the likes of a young Charlie Parker, who later changed Jazz’s sound to Be-Bop or Hard Bop.
-Basie’s influence of Jazz and musicians outside the genre can’t be denied.
+Count Basie worked with notables such as Dinah Washington, Frank Sinatra, Lester Young, Joe Williams, and many others.
+A Kansas City Jazz Representative, Basie would spark the likes of a young Charlie Parker-who later changed Jazz’s sound to Be-Bop or Hard Bop.
+Basie’s influence of Jazz, and musicians outside the genre can’t be denied.

-On August 21st, in 1952, The Clash’s co-founder, songwriter, musician, singer and actor-Joe Strummer (John Graham Mellor) was born in Ankara, Turkey.
-The Clash had a No.11 UK single with London Calling, and a No. 8 US single with Rock the Casbah.
-In 1991, they saw some glory from their nine year-old rehashing of the song:
+On August 21st, 1952, The Clash’s co-founder, songwriter, musician, singer and actor-Joe Strummer (John Graham Mellor) was born in Ankara, Turkey.
+The Clash had a No.11 UK single with London Calling, and a No. 8 US single with Rock The Casbah.

 Sidebar: I had to hit up Dee Jay Tron & Sith1Emcee for clash songs cuz all I have is the London Calling cassette.
 Tron hit back with: 'Oh Shit, My Band!
 Rudie Can't Fail, Clampdown, Revolutionary Rock.'

-On August 21st, in 1957, One of the many sisters from Sister Sledge-Kim Sledge (far R) was born in Philadelphia, Pennsylvania.
-She’s the daughter of a Broadway Tap Dancer (father) and actress (mother)-hence, talent runs in the blood.
+On August 21st, 1957, One of the many sisters from Sister Sledge-Kim Sledge (far R) was born in Philadelphia, Pennsylvania.
+She’s the daughter of a Broadway Tap Dancer (father), and actress (mother)-hence, talent runs in the blood.
 Sister Sledge saw a lot of hits during the disco era.

-(Kim-3rd R) Niles Rodgers name appears on a lot of their Cotillion Records songs.
-However, they have some deep cuts too, ones that get less spins, but are still heaters.
-A young, lesser known Sister Sledge made a cameo appearance and performance in the Ali/Frazier fight for Rumble in the Jungle.
-Kim & sisters’ music still get plenty spins and pack dancefloors to this day!
+(Kim-3rd R) Niles Rodgers name appears on a lot of their Cotillion Records songs, but they have some deep cuts too!
+Ones that get less spins, but are still heaters.
+A young, lesser known Sister Sledge made a cameo appearance and performance at the Ali vs Frazier Rumble In The Jungle fight.
+Kim & her sisters music still get plenty spins, and pack dancefloors to this day!
 She’s 61.

-On August 21st, in 1976 the Ohio Players minus Walter Junie Morrison had a No. 1 US R&B chart single with Who’d She Coo?
-It’s a cool song, but I like the Westbound sound of the Ohio Players.
-The gritty Ohio Players with Walter Junie Morrison.
-This Ohio Funk collective had a bunch of sample thick jams on the Westbound imprint, that J-Dilla, Grand Puba Maxwell, Biggie, Jay Z, Dr. Dre, AMG, Too-Short, and many others have sampled.
+On August 21st, 1976 The Ohio Players-minus Walter 'Junie' Morrison had a No. 1 US R&B Chart single with Who’d She Coo?
+It’s a cool song, but I like the Westbound Sound of The Ohio Players.
+The gritty Ohio Players, with Walter 'Junie' Morrison.
+This Ohio Funk collective had a bunch of sample thick jams, on the Westbound imprint, that J-Dilla, Grand Puba Maxwell, Biggie, Jay Z, Dr. Dre, AMG, Too-Short, and many others have sampled.

-On August 21st, in 1928 Jazz Trumpeter, composer and musician Art Farmer was born in Council Bluffs, Iowa.
-He died in 1999, age 71.
-For more information on Art Farmer stayed tuned for the upcoming Looking 4 the Perfect Beat Vol. 5 blog post.
+On August 21st, 1928, Jazz Trumpeter, composer, and musician Art Farmer was born in Council Bluffs, Iowa.
+He died in 1999, at the age of 71.
+For more information on Art Farmer stayed tuned for the upcoming Looking 4 The Perfect Beat Vol. 5 blog post...

-…’I’m Rick James Bitch!’…On August 21st, in 1996, Rick James was released from Fulsom Prison after he served 2 years and a little over a month of a five year bid.
-He wrote several songs while he was locked up.
-Many of which he’d use on his 1997 Urban Rhapsody album.
+…"I’m Rick James Bitch!"…On August 21st, 1996, Rick James was released from Fulsom Prison, after serving two years-and a little over a month of a five year bid.
+He wrote a number of songs while he was locked up-many of which he’d use on his 1997 Urban Rhapsody album.